Flower Essences, Good Behavior

 Many people are familiar with the much-loved and widely available Rescue Remedy, a combination of five flower essences formulated by Dr. Bach himself as an emergency or “rescue” aid.
 What many people don’t realize is that Bach flower remedies have far more wide-ranging applicability than the renowned stress and trauma relief of Rescue Remedy.
-The 38 English essences cover a wide range of emotional states and their imbalances.
-Listed below are just some of the areas in which flower essences have been used with success with dogs:
+The wide range of flower essences can support your dog’s training and behavioral journey in many ways.
+They are worth considering in the following situations:

-• eased adjustment to new home, new family members, changes in routine or household
+• Dogs who are adjusting to changes in routine or household

 • Veterinary care – Flower essence formulas are, of course, not a substitute for veterinary care, or necessary prescription medication.
 Chronic pain, hormonal or other chemical imbalances, irritating skin conditions – these and other health issues can cause changes in personality and reduced ability to handle stress.
 A thorough veterinary work-up is always advisable when dealing with serious behavior issues.